meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: an array of `attribute`s or `["*"]` **Default value**: `["*"]`

-Configures which attributes will be displayed in the returned documents.
+Configures which attributes will be retrieved in the returned documents.

 If no value is specified, `attributesToRetrieve` uses the [`displayedAttributes` list](/reference/features/settings.md#displayed-attributes), which by default contains all attributes found in the documents.